A Geometric Taxonomy of Hallucinations in LLMs: A Taxonomy of Hallucinations

-\begin{definition}[Plausibility Manifold] For a query $q$, the plausibility manifold $\mathcal{P}_q \subset S^{d-1}$ is the region containing embeddings of semantically appropriate responses---both correct answers and plausible errors that use appropriate vocabulary and address the question's topic. \end{definition}
+\begin{definition}[Plausibility region] For a query $q$, the plausibility region $\mathcal{P}_q \subset \sphere^{d-1}$ is the set of embeddings $\hat\phi(r)$ of responses $r \in \mathcal{X}$ that are topically appropriate to $q$, where topically appropriate means responses sharing vocabulary, named entities, and syntactic frame with grounded responses to $q$ --- and that would therefore be alignment-related under contrastive training in the sense of \citet{wang2020understanding}. \end{definition}

-The plausibility manifold is not directly observable but can be approximated through reference sets of grounded responses.
-Its conceptual role is to distinguish responses that are ``in the right neighborhood'' (potentially wrong but topically appropriate) from responses that are ``elsewhere entirely'' (semantically foreign to the question).

-\begin{hypothesis}[Type I: Unfaithfulness] When a model ignores provided context and generates from parametric memory, the response remains angularly proximate to the question rather than departing toward the context.
-Formally, for unfaithful response $r_u$ given context $c$:

-where $r_g$ denotes a grounded response.
-This is semantic laziness: the response fails to make the journey toward the context's semantic territory. \end{hypothesis}

-Type I hallucinations are detectable via SGI when context is available.
-The detection mechanism relies on measuring whether the response engaged with the provided documents.

-\begin{hypothesis}[Type II: Confabulation] When a model invents entities, mechanisms, or concepts that do not exist, the response displacement points away from the plausibility manifold.
-Formally, for confabulated response $r_c$: